vageez/fp-luhn/readme.md

 > Functional Implementation of the Luhn Algorithm.
 No variable declaration, No mutation.
 A simple, lightweight implementation using composition.
 Used for testing a credit cards checksum value.
 [Most credit cards and many government identification numbers use the algorithm as a simple method of distinguishing valid numbers from mistyped or otherwise incorrect numbers](https://en.wikipedia.org/wiki/Luhn_algorithm).

+## Why another LUHN library
+> The goal was to write a LUHN Algorithm using a functional programming paradigm.
+A series of composable lambas that are processed right to left.
+Not a single if / else statement.
+All branching is handled by ternary functions with implicit returns.

 ## Install

 Yarn: